 Committees support the Sorority in executing strategic initiatives based on our core values of Intellect, Excellence, Graciousness, Respect and Connections.
 These core values guide the operations and decisions of the Sorority.
 The six strategic areas of focus for 2010-2015 are: Member Development, Growth and Retention, Communication and Marketing, Alumnae Member Engagement, Infrastructure, and Maximizing Financial Resources.

 Audit Committee – vacant

 Click here to inquire about serving on the Audit Committee

-Board of Trustees – Pat Nayle (Chair), Martha DeCamp (Secretary), Mary Bolton, Carol Cooper, Jean McNamara, Bobbie Nichols, Jamie Jones Miller
+Pat Nayle (Chair), Martha DeCamp (Secretary), Carol Cooper, Jean McNamara, Emily McIntire, Amy Brooks, Jamie Jones Miller

 The Board of Trustees is an advisory committee which functions to preserve the purpose, ideals, standards, and historical integrity of the Sorority.
 The committee is composed of at least 5 but no more than 7 alumnae members in good standing.
 The committee has the authority to appoint its members.
 The committee shall establish its procedures.
 The committee shall perform the following duties: review and render opinions to the National Council on proposed amendments to these Bylaws; receive and hold in confidence the minutes of the National Council; review publication drafts as requested; respond to questions and concerns by any member.